The road of a cellist

 Markus Hallikainen (1987) is a finnish cellist who is known of a very versatile career.
 He has performed widely in Finland and abroad as a soloist, and a chamber musician.

 He started playing cello at the age of five as a student of Helli Seppä.
 1997 - 2002 he studied in Espoo Music Institute under Heikki Pekkarinen and Heikki Rautasalo.
 In 2002 he continued his studies at the Sibelius Academy Youth Department with Hannu Kiiski and in 2007 he was accepted into the Soloistic Department.
 Markus graduated from Bachelors Degree under prof. Arto Noras in 2013 and after that he continued his studies with prof. Martti Rousi.
 In 2015 Markus had an opportunity to continue his studies at the Zürcher Hochschule der Künste with prof. Raphael Wallfisch.
 Markus graduated and received the distinguished Soloist Diploma in 2017.
+In 2020 he finished his Masters degree at the Sibelius Academy, University of the arts (Finland).
+He also received pedagogical qualification.

 For 2016-2017 Markus received the full Swiss Government Excellence Scholarship for fine arts.
 He was the finalist of Turku 2014 Cello Competition and received also 2nd prize at ZHdK Contemporary music competition in 2015.
-Markus has also been supported by all major Finnish foundations.
+Markus has also been supported by most of the major Finnish foundations.
 Honorary mentions and other support he has received from such as Rotary Foundation, Espoo Music Institute, Sibelius-Academy, Zürcher Hochschule der Künste and For Young Musicians Foundation.

 Markus has worked in many orchestras in Finland (Helsinki Philharmonic and Radio Symphony Orchestra).
 He has also worked as a solo cellist in Vaasa City Orchestra, as a guest section leader in Tampere Philharmonic and a 3rd solo cellist in Turku Philharmonic.
 In addition he has appeared as a solo cellist in many projects in Finland and abroad.